opencollab/llvm-toolchain-integration-test-suite/README.rst

 Unlike the various existing llvm testing suites, this is meant to be used in an installed environment to detect packaging issues.

+This is an initiative started by Debian/Ubuntu and Fedora maintainers to agregate the testing effort.
+Hopefully, this project will be also a forcing function to bring more consistency in the LLVM toolchain packaging.

 Requirements
 ------------